MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 - If file sharing is disabled for the Teams user, the **Attach** button is removed from the Teams text chat user interface.
 The Teams user on the other end of a call/chat can continue to send attachments and files without any changes.

+- If file sharing is disabled for the Dynamics 365 Remote Assist user:

+    - On HoloLens, the **Insert file** command...

-- If file sharing is disabled for Dynamics 365 Remote Assist user, the **Insert file** and **Insert picture** buttons are removed from the mixed-reality toolbar.
+    - In the mobile app, the **Insert file** and **Insert picture** buttons are removed from the mixed-reality toolbar.
 The user will see a message that says "File sharing is unavailable because your admin has disabled this feature.
 Please contact your admin for support."

 ### User experience in the HoloLens app